mongodb/mongo-hadoop/README.md

    Build using `"0.23"` or `"0.23.x"`

-* ###Apache Hadoop 0.21
-   Includes Pig 0.9.1

-   Includes support for Streaming

-   Build using `"0.21"` or `"0.21.x"`

-* ###Cloudera Distribution for Hadoop Release 3
-    This is derived from Apache Hadoop 0.20.2 and includes custom patches.

-   Includes support for streaming and Pig 0.8.1.

-   Build with `"cdh3"`

 * ###Cloudera Distribution for Hadoop Release 4

    This is the newest release from Cloudera which is based on Apache Hadoop 2.0.
 The newer MR2/YARN APIs are not yet supported, but MR1 is still fully compatible.